Waseem

 All the old features like filtering for particular languages / hashtags / users or a minimum number of replies / boosts / etc. are still there.

-* Usable demo: michelcrypt4d4mus.github.io/fe
+* Usable demo: https://michelcrypt4d4mus.github.io/fedialgo_demo_app_foryoufeed/

-* Code: github.com/michelcrypt4d4mus/f
+* Code: https://github.com/michelcrypt4d4mus/fedialgo_demo_app_foryoufeed

-* Library: github.com/michelcrypt4d4mus/f
+* Library: https://github.com/michelcrypt4d4mus/fedialgo

 @arnelson@fosstodon.org

-Another library frustration: is there a standard Make-like task runner tool for ?
+Another library frustration: is there a standard Make-like task runner tool for #Node?
 10 years ago Grunt and Gulp were standard for this, but they're horribly out of date now and not compatible with ES6 imports.
 There are tools in other languages, like go-task, but I can't find anything similar in JS.

 @fedify@hollo.social